icpctools/icpctools/CDS/README.md

 #### Configuring CDS Accounts

-Access to the CDS is configured via an _accounts.json_ file in the same folder as cdsConfig.xml.
-This account file follows the
-Contest API and Contest Archive Format specifications and allows you to configure any number of users to access the CDS.
+Access to the CDS is configured via an _accounts.yaml_ (or _accounts.json_) file in the same folder as cdsConfig.xml.
+This account file follows the Contest API and Contest Archive Format specifications and allows you to configure any number of users to access the CDS.
-In addition to the spec-defined account types of admin, staff, analyst, team, the CDS supports three additional roles: spectator (receives additional non-public data like commentary), balloon (typically used for printing balloons at the World Finals) and presAdmin (users who can control presentations).
+In addition to the spec-defined account types of admin, staff, analyst, team, the CDS supports three additional account types: spectator (receives additional non-public data like commentary), balloon (typically used for printing balloons at the World Finals) and presAdmin (users who can control presentations).